Optable/optable-pair-cli/README.md

 The successfully compiled binary will be located in `bin/opair`.

 # Download binaries
-You can also download the latest pre-built binaries [here](https://github.com/Optable/optable-pair-cli/releases/latest) under the assets of the latest release.
+You can also download the pre-built binaries [here](https://github.com/Optable/optable-pair-cli/releases/latest) under the assets of the latest release.

 # Usage
 ## Preparing the Input File